 “ASEAN should focus on developing banking services that matter for the real economy.
-Not whether ASEAN banks will be able to become internationally leading banks.
-It’s ultimately better to have banks with a strong regional foothold than globally active super banks.”
+Not whether ASEAN banks will be able to become internationally leading banks.”

-The countries that joined the link promised to connect their stock exchanges by the end of 2015.
-However, it’s not certain whether all members will keep their promise.
+All countries which joined the link promised to connect their stock exchanges by the end of 2015.
+But it seems like not all members kept their promise.

 - Will the Korean Economy Outgrow Japan’s? - 24/09/2017